-Golf is a game that can certainly be a challenge, but we play it because it is fun, and it is certainly more fun when we are playing better, scoring better, and taking fewer swings to complete our round!
-The Tee It Forward initiative subscribes to the ideal that golf should be more fun for all levels of players, especially those who would benefit from a course that sets up a little shorter in distance.
-A 400 yard par 4 can be not just a challenge for some players, moreso it can be an exercise in frustration, as shorter-hitters take several shots to advance the ball toward the green and perhaps a few more around the green leading to scores like 7 or above.
+Golf is a game that can certainly be a challenge, but we play it because it is fun, and it is certainly more fun when we are playing better, scoring lower, and taking fewer swings to complete our round!
+The Tee It Forward initiative subscribes to the ideal that golf should be fun for all levels of players, especially those who would benefit from a course that sets up a little shorter in distance.
+A 400 yard par 4 can be not just a challenge for some players, moreso it can be an exercise in frustration, as shorter-hitters inherently take more shots to advance the ball toward the green and perhaps a few more around the green leading to scores like 7 or above.
 Not only can this be frustrating, but it can also be intimidating and embarrassing if that player is in a group with more accomplished players.

 Feedback from Players:

 - 70% of players who “tee it forward” had more fun!